ninehundreds/kmm-works/README.md

   git checkout workshop/network-starter
   ```

 This workshop will introduce Kotlin Multiplatform Mobile, and review it's intended purpose and capabilities.
 We will also discuss its benefits, as well as drawbacks.
+Hands-on segments will consist of:
 1. Project Creation / Dependency Management
 2. Project Structure
 3. Networking with [Ktor](https://ktor.io/)